ARC-Boards/.github/profile/README.md

 ### 🌍 Our Vision

-We believe learning isn’t just about reading or watching — it’s about **creating**.
-Our vision is to inspire curiosity and creativity by making technology more approachable.
+We aim to inspire curiosity and creativity by making technology more approachable.
-Through ARC Boards, we hope to help students discover the joy of building, experimenting,
+Through ARC Boards, we will help students discover the joy of building, experimenting,
 and solving problems through electronics.

 ---